Queensland Gallery of Modern Art

 Dr Stephen Long

-The design concept proposes a lightweight, open riverside pavilion containing two major levels of exhibition space, two cinemas, education facilities, a restaurant and boardwalk cafe.
-The Gallery is organized into flexible, adaptive spaces which can house changing programs and exhibitions.
+Designed as a lightweight, open riverside pavilion, the building houses two levels of exhibition space, two cinemas, education facilities, and a restaurant and boardwalk café.

 Royal Australian Institute of Architects (QLD), Brisbane, Commendation, 2007

 Royal Australian Institute of Architects (QLD), Public Architecture Award, 2007